oschwengers/bakta/README.md

 #### User-provided HMMs

 Bakta accepts user-provided trusted HMMs via `--hmms` in HMMER's text format.
 If set, Bakta will adhere to the *trusted cutoff* specified in the HMM header.
 In addition, a max. evalue threshold of 1e-6 is applied.
-By default, Bakta used the HMM description line as a product description.
-Further information can be provided via the HMM description line using the *short* format as explained above.
+By default, Bakta uses the HMM description line as a product description.
+Further information can be provided via the HMM description line using the *short* format as explained above in the [User-provided protein sequences](####user-provided-protein-sequences) section.

 ```bash
 # default